williamteav/personal_website/blog/post001/entry.md

 # Yanks Air Museum

-On September 22, 2018, many museums across the United States offered free admission through a partnership with Smithsonian Magazine.
+On September 22, 2018, museums across the United States offered free admission through a partnership with Smithsonian Magazine.
 Yanks Air Museum was a participating location and appealed to my interest in historical aircraft.

 ## About The Museum

-Yanks is located in Chino, a half-hour's drive from where I currently attend college.
-Established in 1973, the museum focuses on preserving and restoring American aircraft.
+Established in 1973, Yanks Air Museum focuses on preserving and restoring American aircraft.
 Yanks is one of two museums located on the grounds of Chino Airport, the other being the Planes of Fame Air Museum.
-The museum is rather cramped with its massive collection, making it difficult to obtain the best photos.
+The museum boasts a collection of nearly two hundred aircraft.

 ### Legends Hangar